 AI Partnership for Defense

 Seeking to provide values-based global leadership in defense for policies and approaches to responsibly adopt AI, the Department of Defense’s Joint AI Center convened an inaugural meeting of the multilateral AI Partnership for Defense in September 2020.
 This initial forum included military and defense delegations from Australia, Canada, Denmark, Estonia, Finland, France, Israel, Japan, Norway, the Republic of Korea, Sweden, and the United Kingdom.
-These same partners attended the second AI Partnership for Defense dialogue on January 26-27, 2021, which also was hosted by the Department of Defense’s Joint AI Center.
+In May 2021, Germany, the Netherlands, and Singapore joined the AI Partnership for Defense.

 U.S.-EU Trade and Technology Council